microsoft/pai/contrib/kubespray/doc/step-by-step.md

       ansible_ssh_extra_args: '-o StrictHostKeyChecking=no'
 ```

+Notice:
-Notice: OpenPAI need 3 master nodes.
+   - OpenPAI need 3 master nodes.
 An etcd cluster will be setup on the three nodes, and one of them will be master node of kubernetes.
+   - We assume all master nodes in your cluster is none-gpu machine.

 ###### ```worker.yaml for worker (GPU) node```